Ahnwee Days

 About AhNwee Days

 Life is not going as planned for Sybil Voss.
-Growing up in a small town on the Great Plains, she had one goal: to get out as soon as she could.
+Growing up in a small town in plains of Minnesota, she had one goal: to get out as soon as she could.
 She succeeded, moving to New York after college and building a reasonably happy life.
 But now she’s back, the sole caregiver for her elderly father who suffers from “media-induced psychosis” and can only communicate through TV sitcoms.

 But Sybil’s making the best of it, running her antique business, “New York ’Tiques,” serving as mayor (since no one else ran), and organizing a town festival, Ahnwee Days.